 - Faculty mentor reviews the application, completes the faculty mentor recommendation section of the application, and saves the document as a PDF.

 - Faculty mentor forwards the application portfolio (the proposal PDF and the current unofficial transcript PDF) to email@example.com with "HURA Application" in the subject line.

 student applicant to send all materials to the faculty mentor in sufficient

 time so that the mentor can complete their review and recommendation prior

 to the deadline.

-The 2013-14 application forms below should be downloaded and saved to your computer.
-The Timeline and Budget forms must be combined with the Cover Sheet, project description, and resume(s) into a single Word document for the mentor's review.
+The 2014-15 application forms below should be downloaded and saved to your computer.
+The Application and Budget forms must be combined into a single MS Word document for the mentor's review.
 The faculty mentor will then complete the recommendation section of the Cover Sheet and save the proposal as a PDF.